austinramey/personal-vault/2;30 - 4322 - Strategic Management/Chapter 1 - Strategic Mgmt.md

 - Community
 	- Good citizenship behavior such as charities, employment, not polluting the environment

-## Two views of Stakeholder Managment
+## Two views of Stakeholder Management
 ### Zero Sum
 - Stakeholders compete for attention and resources
 - The gain of one is a loss to the other